zacanger/niddesa/text/generated-translations/cullaniddesa/15-sinhala-amazon.md

 Kamatha, Midukamathahuthu, Contruded Kathhu, Conscious Kamma The lower lust, the lower lust to the thhahu.
 Redeemed lust to Sithhu, constipated lust Let us come to thehu.
 Let's come, complete, let's go.
-“Shanthi” in one way is the Nirvana which is the same as Shanthi.
+“Shanthi” in one way is the Nibbana which is the same as Shanthi.
 Will that be a congruence of all editors, and dispel all the help?
-Viraganated Nirvana, the name of the craving.
+Viraganated Nibbana, the name of the craving.
 This is the Trusts Dedication by.
-'This nirvana is the plant, this nirvana is the prostate, that is Will it be a compassion of all editors, whether all the accents are disgraced, Nirvana, the craving pause, but in some other way Shantha to touch Shanthi for the Dharmayo Shanthapagamaya Existing to make reflexes.
+'This Nibbana is the plant, this Nibbana is the prostate, that is Will it be a compassion of all editors, whether all the accents are disgraced, Nibbana, the craving pause, but in some other way Shantha to touch Shanthi for the Dharmayo Shanthapagamaya Existing to make reflexes.
 How is that?
 Four Sathipatayo Four Leaders, Padawachendiyaya, Sasara Bothayangayo, Aryan They are the Ashtangan road, if Shanthi Padas.
-The protection of the shantyverse, Ababyverse, Aachword, Aruthword Nirvana, Kaymanuwi, Deshannu Manuwi, Measure to be imposed.
+The protection of the shantyverse, Ababyverse, Aachword, Aruthword Nibbana, Kaymanuwi, Deshannu Manuwi, Measure to be imposed.
 Measure the bandage, open openings.
 Divide “All eyes True”, “seeing all things” is the almighty.
 Bhavath Budurajanan His eyes, and jinness, are born not before, but at once.
 Hence The Buddhism itself has all eyes with sight.

 [APZ 65.3] (#apz65 .3) {#apz65 .3.ref .apz} "This is what I do not know
-What is not known in Manuvi” is the unpretentious Nirvana.
-Nakatungurusa Nirvana.
+What is not known in Manuvi” is the unpretentious Nibbana.
+Nakatungurusa Nibbana.
 “Bhagavath” is the Word of Honor.
 (Applied to the Great Niddice (7-2) 1 Must.)
 Reduced imposition.
 This is Bhagagaha.
 “Komayo” is a promo As Kama is two parts.
 That is, object rooms and cleavage rooms.
 (Great (1) 1 (ii) 2—3 shall be applied in the Niddeis.)
 Vocational Problessees